My Girl (film): Critical response

-The film holds a 50% score on Rotten Tomatoes based on sixteen reviews.
+The film holds a 57% score on Rotten Tomatoes based on 23 reviews.
+The site's consensus states: "My Girl has a mostly sweet story and a pair of appealing young leads, but it's largely undone by its aggressively tearjerking ending."
 Roger Ebert gave the film 3.5 stars out of 4, writing: "The beauty in this film is in its directness.
 There are some obligatory scenes.
 But there are also some very original and touching ones.
 This is a movie that has its heart in the right place."
 Owen Gleiberman of Entertainment Weekly praised Chlumsky's performance in the film, but conceded that "there’s something discomforting about a movie that takes the experience of an audacious, conflicted child and reduces it to: She needs to Confront Her Feelings.
 My Girl has some sweet, funny moments (the cast is uniformly appealing), yet it unfolds in a landscape of paralyzing, pop-psych banality."

 Film critic Caryn James cited the film as being part of a "trend toward stronger, more realistic themes in children's films", specifically its representations of death, specifically that of a young child.
 David Kehr of the Chicago Tribune wrote of the film: "If My Girl helps stimulate family discussions of death and loss, it will certainly have done some good in the world.
 But at the same time, its aesthetic interest is virtually nil...
 Though My Girl seeks to stir large, devastating emotions, Zieff seems afraid to touch on anything too difficult or unpleasant, lest it alienate his audience.
 The results are curiously gutless and unmoving, as Zieff finds himself stuck with a sentimentality without substance, a poetry without pain."
 Peter Rainer of the Los Angeles Times was similarly critical of the film's "syrupy" elements, concluding: "The mixture of winsomeness and deadpan frights in My Girl ought to be weirder and more interesting than it is.
 After all, a girl who survives a household where bodies are embalmed in the basement is the kind of plucky heroine that movies about kids need right now.
 Or movies about adults, for that matter."

 Janet Maslin of The New York Times was critical of the screenplay for being made up of "loose ends bound together only by intimations of mortality and family crisis," summarizing: "It's not hard for the maudlin My Girl to make its audience weepy at the sight of America's favorite kid in an open coffin.
 But it is difficult for this film to mix the sugary unreality of a television show with such a clumsy and manipulative morbid streak."
 Variety noted: "Plenty of shrewd commercial calculation went into concocting the right sugar coating for this story of an 11-year-old girl's painful maturation, but [the] chemistry seems right."